Victory! But the struggle goes on.

 Lakes Oil initiated legal action in 2016 after the Andrews Government announced a permanent ban on unconventional gas in Victoria following a parliamentary inquiry and long-running community campaign.

 Finally, after a long wait, in September 2018, we were delighted to hear that the case had been unsuccessful.

 As we said after the court decision:

 “Overall it sends a strong signal to other states who are currently fighting the fracking industry.
 It proves that the bullying tactics used by mining companies are weakened when communities are united.”

 A news story from The Guardian can be found here.

-We will also have to campaign against plans to open up new areas offshore from Victoria to gas exploration and potentially drilling.
+We are campaigning against plans to open up new areas offshore from Victoria to gas exploration and potentially drilling.

 Please support us

 If you like what we do, then please consider supporting the next stage of our campaign with a donation.